jswelling/CMU-MS-DAS-Vis-S24/docs/assignment_maps_body.md

 Remember to use ```sep='\t'``` in your ```pd.read_csv``` commands.

-You will need to read the following shapefile into a GeoPandas GeoDataFrame:
+You will need to read the following shapefiles into GeoPandas GeoDataFrames:
 * tl_2021_us_county.shp
+* PaMunicipalities2022_01.shp

-This one is available on Canvas, to avoid problems with large binary files on github.
+These are available on Canvas, to avoid problems with large binary files on github.